MaximumOctopus/LEDMatrixStudio/Portable/readme.txt

  Features:

  - Supports a matrix with up to 1024x1024 pixels!
+ - [NEW] Supports a layout of arbitrary pixels that can mimic your real-world projects (Freeform)
  - Supports as many frames as you have memory!
    100k frames of RGB 64x64 requires ~3.7GB
    100k frames of RGB 16x16 requires ~370MB